aaron-grau/curic/ruby/projects/hash_map_lru_cache/README.md

   - e.g., the set `{ 0, 2, 3 }` will be stored as: `[true, false, true,
     true]`
   - The size of the array will remain constant!
+  - The `MaxIntSet` should raise an error if someone tries to insert, remove, or check inclusion of a number that is out of bounds.
 - Methods:
   - `#insert`
   - `#remove`